rookiesneha/SmartShield-phishing-detection-system/README.md

 # SmartShield – Real-Time URL Phishing Detection

-SmartShield is a browser-based phishing detection system that analyzes URLs in real time before page rendering.
+SmartShield is a browser-based phishing detection system that analyzes URLs in real time using chrome extension.

 ## Features
 - Real-time URL analysis